66,395 bells

 » How do I get my friend code (AC:WW & AC:CF)?
 How can we trade them on ACC?

-» What do I need to WiFi (AC:WW & AC:CF)?
+» What do I need to play over WiFi?

 » Can I use the same friend code from *INSERT GAME HERE* for every WiFi Game?